BHFanaticos: Disruptive Behaviour

+CEDB decision was a fine of €20,000 to the Bosnia and Herzegovina football federation along with an order of partial closure of the Bosnia and Herzegovina Football Federation’s stadium during the next UEFA competition match in which it plays as host association.
+This meant losing at least 3,000 seats.

-Flares in Norway
+Lighting flares in Norway

-On 24 March 2007 during match between Bosnia and Herzegovina and Norway at the Ullevål Stadium in Oslo, BHFanaticos and other Bosnian fans caused an hour-long delay due to an unprecedented amount of flares that had been thrown onto the pitch in protest against corruption of Bosnia and Herzegovina football federation president Munib Ušanović, who later has been sentenced to five years in jail over tax fraud.
+On 24 March 2007 during match between Bosnia and Herzegovina and Norway at the Ullevål Stadium in Oslo, BHFanaticos caused an hour-long delay due to an unprecedented amount of flares that had been thrown onto the pitch in protest against corruption of Bosnia and Herzegovina football federation president Munib Ušanović, who later has been sentenced to five years in jail for tax fraud.